geopython/pycsw/docs/en/docs/administration.rst

 Existing Repository Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-pycsw requires certain columns and semantics to exist in any repository to operate.
-Documentation is provided in ``server/config.py:MD_CORE_MODEL``
+pycsw requires certain repository attributes and semantics to exist in any repository to operate as follows:

+- ``pycsw:Identifier``: unique identifier
+- ``pycsw:Typename``: typename for the metadata; typically the value of the root element tag (e.g. ``csw:Record``, ``gmd:MD_Metadata``)
+- ``pycsw:Schema``: schema for the metadata; typically the target namespace (e.g. ``http://www.opengis.net/cat/csw/2.0.2``, ``http://www.isotc211.org/2005/gmd``)
+- ``pycsw:InsertDate``: date of insertion
+- ``pycsw:XML``: full XML representation
+- ``pycsw:AnyText``: bag of XML element text values, used for full text search.
+Realized with the following design pattern:

+  - capture all XML element and attribute values
+  - store in repository
+- ``pycsw:BoundingBox``: string of WKT or EWKT geometry

+The following repository semantics exist if the attributes are specified:

+- ``pycsw:Keywords``: comma delimited list of keywords
+- ``pycsw:Links``: structure of links in the format "name,description,protocol,url[^,,,[^,,,]]"

+Values of mappings can be derived from the following mechanisms:

+- text fields
+- Python datetime objects
+- Python functions

+Further information is provided in ``server/config.py:MD_CORE_MODEL``.

 .. _`OGR`: http://www.gdal.org/ogr
 .. _`OGC SFSQL`: http://www.opengeospatial.org/standards/sfs